 Desktop Wet-Spinner

 At the Hybrid Body Lab, I work with Jingwen Zhu.
-She is developing a wetspinning machine that can fit in smaller scale places like makerspaces, homes, schools, etc. The goal is for people to DIY this machine and use it to wetspin functional threads (e.g. conductive, resistive, temperature/pH sensing).
+We developed a wetspinning machine that can fit in smaller scale places like makerspaces, homes, schools, etc. The goal is for people to DIY this machine and use it to wetspin functional threads (e.g. conductive, resistive, temperature/pH sensing).
 These threads are commonly used in electronic textiles, but commercially available functional threads are not sustainably made.
 Using this machine, functional threads can be spun using food-safe, biodegradable ingredients.
-Check out the GitHub page for this project here!
+Check out the GitHub page for this project here.
+Check out the DOI for the published paper here.

-I worked on all the mechanical components of the machine.
 Since the machine is supposed to be accessible to make, all the parts can be purchased or 3D printed.
 I work on designing all the 3D parts and printing them using Fusion 360 and Open SCAD.
-I also keep an updated assembly of the machine.
+Recently, I’ve made the machine operate significanty quieter and have improved the speed at which yarn can be spun.
+I created an animated assembly of the machine in Fusion 360.
 Here is a drawing of the latest version:

 Machine Drawing